Key takeaways:

 RAKwireless also provides IoT modules that have connectivity interfaces and several slots that can be equipped with various nodes.
 For instance, if you put a temperature sensor and a smoke detector into a module, you get a sophisticated fire detection system.

 Additionally, the need for remote IoT system management and maintenance has led to recent cloud technology breakthroughs.
 IoT device management software vendors like RAKwireless or Wanesy Management Center have expanded their services to meet the demand.
-They help organizations take advantage of a plethora of remote device management benefits.
+They help organizations take advantage of a plethora of remote device management benefits, and to effectively handle large data sets, companies often turn to data engineering for creating efficient data pipelines and storage solutions.

 Historically, many IoT vendors have required users to be in close physical proximity to IoT equipment for setup and maintenance.
 This is because an IoT gateway, like an internet router, requires a user to be in the coverage area to connect to it.

 But in the case of enterprises, dozens of gateways are often installed in many hard-to-access and dispersed locations in order to connect with thousands of nodes.
 However, all these gateways still require constant setup and monitoring.
 Can we operate IoT devices remotely?
-Certainly, we can.
+Certainly, we can, especially with modern remote IoT management platforms that let users control devices from one place.

 Let’s check out how enterprises can benefit from remote IoT system management based on examples from the logistics, agriculture, and manufacturing domains.